Image via Flickr by jasminecoro

 - Look out for college admission notifications if they haven’t arrived yet.

-- Ask your kids to keep applying for scholarships as deadlines can go all the way to August.
+- Keep applying for scholarships as deadlines can go all the way to August.

-- Continue researching student loans if necessary, and start narrowing down the options for your students.
+- Continue researching student loans if necessary, and start narrowing down your options.

-- Help them shop for things they’ll need in college, such as books, supplies, dorm essentials, tech products, and clothes.
+- Begin shopping for things you’ll need in college, such as books, supplies, dorm essentials, tech products, and clothes.

-- Make sure your kids attend the summer orientation at their college to get to know the campus and their fellow students before school begins.
+- Make sure you attend the freshman orientation at your college to get to know the campus and your fellow students before school begins.

-- Help them move into their student accommodation and meet their new roommate.
+- Move into your student accommodation and meet your new roommate.

-- Remind them to review their course options and schedule their classes with their advisor.
+- Review your course options and schedule your classes with your college advisor.

-As you can see, your children will be spending a large part of their senior year in high school applying to colleges and trying to get accepted.
-If you need advice and help to increase your students’ chances of getting accepted to their preferred college, get in touch with the knowledgeable and friendly team at Spark Admissions.
+As you can see, you will be spending a large part of your senior year in high school applying to colleges and trying to get accepted.
+If you need advice and help to increase your chances of getting accepted to your preferred college, get in touch with the knowledgeable and friendly college admissions counseling team at Spark Admissions.
 Contact us today to get a free consultation.